MaSchm1983/D2Insanity/README.md

 ## Known bugs and issues

-* Somehow are partial setbonuses not working and are instead on the item.
-They should appear only whne using a certain amount of setitems (like 10fcr on tal amu) as green information on the item.
-Actually not sure whar causes the issue.
+* Somehow partial setbonuses are not working propperly at least on the two new sets.
+The bonuses which should only appear are on the items itself instead while being add to partial setbonuses in the files.
+They should appear only when using a certain amount of setitems (like 10fcr on tal amu) as green information on the item.
+Actually not sure what causes the issue.

 ## General changes